 Items not covered: interior space within facilities (laboratories, classrooms, practice rooms, lecture halls, etc.); minor landscape features such as benches or sidewalk bricks; scholarships, fellowships and chairs.
-Institutions should shall develop their own naming policy for these items.
+Institutions shall develop their own naming policy aligned with Board of Regents policy, for these items.
 In cases where there may be some question regarding the need for Board of Regents' approval, the Chancellor will determine which naming opportunities require approval.